ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 Task 3: User navigated to the values and philanthropy page.
 She looked through the pictures of the guys with their mustaches, and she said that the positive trait she identified is that they do philanthropy.
 She said she was confused that the navigation said "Values" while the page says "Values and Philanthropy."

 Task 4: User was already on the values page from the previous task.
 She looked at the list of values and chose "intellectual growth and the attainment of human potential."
 She said she didn't realize that fraternities had values, which indicates that our content may be useful.

+Overall, this user test went very well and shows that the information architecture and content layout of our site is understandable for users.

 ### Participant 2 (Final Submission)